The communication with the AFE is made via a daisy-chain, which means that all

 cleared.

-The variable adi_clearFlagData[ADI_CLRFLAG_DATA_LENGTH]
+The variable adi_clearFlagData[ADI_CLRFLAG_DATA_LENGTH] can be

 used for this purpose.